HardlyDifficult/Tutorials/Chapter6.md

 A new Timeline was created for the start of the level.
 It's modeled after the Timeline used with level 1.

  - The cloud is given a new animation to start with for this level.
- - We disable the Hammers, Ladders, and LevelManager until the animation is near complete, like we had done with level 1.
+ - We disable the Hammers, Ladders, and LevelController until the animation is near complete, like we had done with level 1.

 <br>Create the outro Timeline: